Generic Name: bimatoprost

 Additional applications of Latisse® will not increase the growth of eyelashes.

 The onset of effect is gradual but is not significant in the majority of patients until 2 months.
-Patients should be counseled that the effect is not permanent and can be expected to gradually return to the original level upon discontinuation of treatment with Latisse®.
+Counsel patients that the effect is not permanent and can be expected to gradually return to the original level upon discontinuation of treatment with Latisse®.

 Handling the Bottle and Applicator

-Patients should be instructed that the Latisse® bottle must be maintained intact and to avoid allowing the tip of the bottle or applicator to contact surrounding structures, fingers, or any other unintended surface in order to avoid contamination of the bottle or applicator by common bacteria known to cause ocular infections.
-Patients should also be instructed to only use the applicator supplied with the product once and then discard since reuse could result in using a contaminated applicator.
+Instruct patients that the Latisse® bottle must be maintained intact and to avoid allowing the tip of the bottle or applicator to contact surrounding structures, fingers, or any other unintended surface in order to avoid contamination of the bottle or applicator by common bacteria known to cause ocular infections.
+Instruct patients to only use the applicator supplied with the product once and then discard since reuse could result in using a contaminated applicator.
 Serious infections may result from using contaminated solutions or applicators.

 Potential for Intraocular Pressure Effects